JAN. 5, 2026

 [Brian Kang](https://developers.googleblog.com/search/?author=Brian+Kang)

-JAX on Cloud TPUs provides powerful acceleration for machine‑learning workflows.
-When working in distributed cloud environments you need specialized tools to debug your workflows—accessing logs, hardware metrics, and more.
+JAX on Cloud TPUs provides powerful acceleration for machine learning workflows.
+When working in distributed cloud environments, you need specialized tools to debug your workflows, including accessing logs, hardware metrics, and more.
 This blog post serves as a practical guide to various debugging and profiling techniques.

 At the heart of the system are two main components that nearly all debugging tools depend on:

-Enabling verbose logging is the most critical step for debugging; without it you’re flying blind.
-Apply these flags on every worker of your TPU slice to log everything from TPU runtime setup to program‑execution steps with timestamps.
+The most critical step for debugging is to enable verbose logging.
+Without it, you are flying blind.
+These flags should be considered on **every worker** of your TPU slice, to log everything from TPU runtime setup to program execution steps with timestamps.

 gcloud alpha compute tpus queued-resources ssh ${QUEUED_RESOURCE_ID} \